kenny007/StoreManager/README.md

 API can be extended to allow for Bulk Insert Versioning can be added for the projects etc

-## Using postman you can use this to test the endpoint for creating a new product
+## Using POSTMAN test the endpoint for creating a new product with the data below
  It allows for adding products across stores as this if their prices are the same
  ```sh
 {